He-Yinan/He-Yinan.github.io/docs/about.markdown

 permalink: /about/
 ---

-Hi, I am He Yinan, a computer science student at Nanyang Technological University.
-I think blogging is a great way to summarize and organize notes.
-I hope to share my notes and thoughts through this blog. :grinning:
+Hi, I am He Yinan, I recently graduated from Nanyang Technological University with Bachelor's degree in computer science.
+My interest is in deep learning, machine learning, and computer visino.
+Currently I am working as an AI scientist.